Teo7297/WebServerMainstreaming/README.md

 | CertificateKey | Path to SSL key for HTTPS (optional)         | -                 |
 | LogPath        | Path to save log files                       | ./logs/server.log |

+## SSL support

+The web server supports SSL connection.
+To enable it, generate a certificate-key pair and specify in the config INI file the path to those files.
+You can easily generate them using the provided tool: `tools/generate_certificate.bat`

 ## Usage

 ```cpp